 Here are a few tips to get started, and a few more to help you improve your current program:

-How To Evaluate Your Training Strategy with Metrics
+How To Measure Training Success with Metrics

 Gathering information about your training program is easy if you ask the right questions.
 Here are a few questions you can use as a benchmark to measure the success of your employee training: